Philadelphia High School Football City

 AAA state semifinal, Spahits scored twice on 75-yard

 kickoff returns.
-(It's likely he was the only player to
+(It's likely he is the only player to

 kickoff returns of any distance in Catholic/Public